-But this default turn to business as savior offers provides a weakness that can be readily exploited: its own Achilles’ heel.
-Working to our advantage is the public respect – alone, it appears among major institutions – that higher education possesses.
-A 2011 Lumina/Gallup poll found that 70 percent of Americans are satisfied with the “quality of American colleges and universities” (“Lumina” 2).
-In the same year, a Gallup survey on confidence found that “Big Business” could only muster a 19 percent approval rating (“Confidence”).
-Obviously, those fighting Corporate U have a willing audience.
+But this default turn to “business as savior” provides a weakness that can be readily exploited: its own Achilles’ heel.
+Working to our advantage is the public respect – alone, it appears, among major institutions – that higher education possesses.
+A 2011 Lumina/Gallup poll found that 70 percent of Americans are satisfied with the “quality of American colleges and universities.”
+In the same year, a Gallup survey on confidence found that “Big Business” could only muster a 19 percent approval rating.
+Obviously, those fighting Corporate U. would have a willing audience.
 What should we say to them?
 For starters, we need to expose the fallacies regarding education and business (noted above), and then connect them to the lack of trust in corporations.

-Here we can borrow a lesson from the masters of messaging and branding: corporate America.
+Here we can borrow a lesson from the masters of coercive messaging and branding: corporate America.
 But this poses an immediate problem.
-How to get a group of people trained to think independently – the professoriate – to present the kind of cohesive front necessary for a messaging campaign.
+How to get a group of people trained to think independently – the professoriate – to present the cohesive front necessary for a messaging campaign?
 One way is to appeal to our innate desire to educate.
 The public has been sold a false bill of goods, providing us with a “teaching moment.”
 How to address this moment, as academics are well aware, varies depending on the audience.
-For campus consumption, the Princeton economist Daniel Kahneman, in Thinking Fast and Slow, offers a dense but cogent discourse sure to appeal to boards of trustees, weaned, as most are, on a diet of businessspeak.
+For campus consumption, the Princeton economist Daniel Kahneman offers a dense but cogent discourse sure to appeal to boards of trustees weaned, as most are, on a diet of business-speak.
 His language, and the theories behind it, including “affect heuristic,” “availability cascade,” and “planning fallacy,” are drawn from a wealth of cognitive research, and can be used to combat the errors in the college-is-failing-so-we-need-to-turn-to-business-for-help line of thinking.

-For the general public, framing the issue by appealing to prevailing anxieties about stagnant wages for workers (the 99%) and rising salaries for administrators (the 1%), the exploitation of students by Corporate U, and paying full tuition for part time workers should get traction.
+For the general public, frame the issue by appealing to prevailing anxieties about stagnant wages for workers (the 99 percent) and rising salaries for administrators (the 1 percent), and also the exploitation of students by Corporate U. who pay full tuition for part-time workers.
 As noted earlier, words matter.
 Workers.
 Teachers.
 Students.
 Overpaid administrators.
-Out of touch Trustees.
-Full Time.
-Part Time.
+Out-of-touch Trustees.
+Full time.
+Part time.
 Profit motive.
-These words and phrases can move the debate where it belongs, part of the growing discontent with the corporatization of America.
+These words and phrases can move the debate, making it part of the growing discontent with the corporatization of America.

 But directly refuting the party lines – delivery is not education; students are not consumers; education is not a commodity; beware of corporate influence – is not enough.
 What's needed is a narrative shift from a disruptive to academic view of higher education.
-This shift is crucial because it negates the caricature of faculty as out of touch with the world around them and motivated by mere self interest.
-Faculty need to make the focus on what they understand: education.
-To that end, Andrew Delbanco, in College: What it is, was, and should be, provides a list of the “qualities of mind” which can serve as a template for a more positive, less defense narrative on the meaning and purpose of college.
-He writes that it should provide
+This shift is crucial because it negates the caricature of faculty as out of touch and motivated by self-interest.
+Faculty must focus on what they understand: education.
+To that end, Andrew Delbanco provides a list of the “qualities of mind” which can serve as a template for a more positive, less defensive narrative on the meaning and purpose of college.
+He writes that it should provide:

 A skeptical discontent with the present, informed by a sense of the past.